Sabalann/Rasterization/readme.txt

 			Arrow keys for rotation of the camera,
 			K and L for adjusting the speed of the movement of the camera.

-[x] Model matrix: for each mesh, stored as part of the scene graph [x] Scene graph data structure: tree hierarchy, no limitation on breadth or depth or size [x] Rendering: recursive scene graph traversal, correct model matrix concatenation [ ] Shading in fragment shader: diffuse, glossy, uniform variable for ambient light color [x] Point light: at least 1, position/color may be hardcoded
+[+] Model matrix: for each mesh, stored as part of the scene graph [+] Scene graph data structure: tree hierarchy, no limitation on breadth or depth or size [+] Rendering: recursive scene graph traversal, correct model matrix concatenation [+/-] Shading in fragment shader: diffuse, glossy, uniform variable for ambient light color [+] Point light: at least 1, position/color may be hardcoded

 Bonus features implemented:
 [ ] Multiple point lights: at least 4, uniform variables to change position and color at runtime